 Importantly, you can’t tell just by looking at crossdressers whether they are straight, bisexual, or gay.
 Often you could not even tell from their behavior.
 Consider an anology: When women walk the red carpet at the Oscar Awards, are they trying to find men to hook up with for sex?
 Typically not.
 Similarly, when crossdressers wear sexy clothing or act sexy, are they trying to find men for sex?
 In most cases, probably not; but the main point is that appearance and behavior often are not reliable indicators of sexual desires.

-Regarding the panel above on Kyoko Matsushita, Kyoko could be a Japanese 同性愛者, but there is no conclusive evidence of that.
+Regarding the panel above, it’s possible that Kyoko Matsushita is a 同性愛者 (homosexual), although I don’t know for sure.
+The most important point, however, is that a homophobic man has homosexual inclinations.
+A crossdresser’s sexual orientation is irrelevant.
 A viewer can read into the photo practically anything he or she wants to see, or is inclined to think about.
 In clinical psychology, a Rorschach test involves presenting the patient with one or more ambiguous images and asking her or him to respond to each with what it looks like or seems to show.
 The clinical implementation of Rorschach tests, and the credibility of the results those may produce, has been debated; but the concept underlying them is not seriously questioned by competent professionals.
 More on that in a moment.

-Although there is nothing objectionable about women, men, or crossdressers having homosexual sex, if we want to understand homophobia, then we need to recognize that a crossdresser’s sexuality is unimportant.
+Although there is nothing objectionable about women, men, or crossdressers being bisexual or homosexual, if we want to understand homophobia, then we need to recognize that a crossdresser’s sexuality is unimportant.
 What is important is what’s going on the the mind of the person who’s observing the crossdresser.
 What is he thinking?
 What emotional reaction is he feeling?

 As those reading this may or may not know, the Pew Research Center is a nonpartisan research organization that carries out surveys on social issues, attitudes, and trends shaping the United States and to some extent the world.
 At the turn of the century (≈ 2000 AD), they carried out a survey using a representative sample of several thousand US adults.
 One question they asked was: “Do you believe that homosexual behavior should be acceptable in US society?”
 About ⅓ said yes, and about ⅔ said no or that they were not sure.
 They recently repeated that survey, and this time about ⅔ said yes, and about ⅓ said no or that they were not sure.
 The significance of this change in attitudes is that public opinion became much more favorable to homosexual orientations in the short period of only about 15 years.
 During that period, the US Supreme Court invalidated all existing laws in the US that treated homosexual behavior as a crime.
 Now sexual behavior between consenting adults, acting in private, is legal, no matter what the sexes of the participants.
 Also, the most unprogressive mental health organization the US, the American Psychiatric Association, revised its long-held position that homosexuality is a mental disorder, deciding instead that homosexual orientations represent normal forms of human bonding and experience.
 Given these changes, it should not surprise anyone that increasingly more men and women have admitted that they have homosexual feelings, at least to some extent.